-Provide evidenced-based Powerful Tools for Caregivers training or other training opportunities to caregivers to help caregivers manage behaviors.
+- Provide evidenced-based Powerful Tools for Caregivers training or other training opportunities to caregivers to help caregivers manage behaviors. - Ongoing promotion of safety resources and educational materials for this population (such as the Information Kit "Safety Concerns for people with Dementia", Silver Alert, and other resources).